Home Insurance Quotes

 Got flood insurance?

-That means that, should rain enter as a result of wind damage, any water damage should be covered under your home insurance policy or a separate windstorm policy.
-But if the water damage is the result of a flood, homeowners will need flood insurance, which typically is sold separately through a federal insurance pool.
+This means that should rain enter as a result of wind damage, any water damage should be covered under your home insurance policy or a separate windstorm policy.
+But if the water damage is the result of a flood, you would need flood insurance, which typically is sold separately through a federal insurance pool.

 When is water damage the result of a flood?
 Basically, it’s when water enters from the ground.
 It could come in the form of a storm surge, a swollen river or heavy rain from the likes of Hurricane Irene.
 If it's the ground that's saturated, and the water rises or seeps into your home, it's a flood.